The Problem with Your Bucket List (A Grand Canyon Example)

 I get it.
 Rim to Rim is one of the most famous hikes in the world.
 Everybody is doing it.
 The photos are all over Instagram and you want your selfie to show the world your accomplishment.
 But that’s why it’s so hard to get a permit.
 Everybody wants to do it because it has become so hyped up.
 So ask yourself this: is my bucket list just a bunch of things that I want to do because everybody else is doing it?
 And does that fact that everybody else is doing it really make it THE thing to do?

 In short, now is a good time to re-examine your bucket list and discover some amazing alternatives.
+Explore more incredible hiking destinations across the Southwest beyond the Grand Canyon.
 It’s time to buck the uninspired trend of doing what everybody else is doing.
 In the immortal words of Robert Frost, it’s time to ‘take the road less traveled’.
 If you need a guide, let me know.

 About the Author: Dave Logan is the owner and a guide for Four Season Guides located in Flagstaff, Arizona.
 Four Season Guides is a 20-year-old guided backpacking and hiking tour company that specializes in Grand Canyon Backpacking Tours.